GoogleCloudPlatform/cloud-bigtable-examples/spark/wordcount/README.md

 ### Create a Google Cloud Storage bucket

 For deployed jobs on Cloud Dataproc, it's easiest to read a file from Google Cloud Storage.
-You can use `gsutil` to create the bucket.
+You can use `gsutil` to create the bucket:

     gsutil mb gs://your-unique-bucket-id